-This year, 2012, is Year of the Girl, year-long celebration of the 100th anniversary of the Girl Scouts of the USA (GSUSA).
+2012 was the Year of the Girl, a year-long celebration of the 100th anniversary of the Girl Scouts of the USA (GSUSA).
 Their years of hard work haven’t only benefited millions of girls around the world, they’re also teaching younger generations to help the environment.

 In 1911, Juliette Gordon Low wanted to devote her time to a meaningful project.
 She decided to invest in the new “youth movement” by empowering young girls in her area.
 On March 12, 1912, she gathered a troop of 18 girls in Savannah, Georgia for the first American Girl Guide meeting, which was later changed to the Girl Scouts.